akamazing/poiesis-CASH_COW/README.md

 # Requirements specification document for Poiesis

-**1. Introduction**
+### 1. Introduction
 There is a need of alternate methods of transport for school kids to reach school safe and on time.
 The proposed system in this document named ‘Poiesis’, is a carpooling app.
 It will help to satisfy the need of alternate methods of transport to school and facilitate kids to commute to-and-from school.

   **1.1 Purpose and scope**
   The purpose of poiesis is to help middle school kids reach school on time and in a safe manner.
 Guardians will have right to request and cancel ride.
 The application will allow guardians to leave booking request for a particular date and time, for their kids.
 The volunteer drivers will receive the request.
 As per their convenience and preference, they can choose to provide ride.
 Kids will not be allowed to book or cancel ride themselves, they will be able to send request to their guardians to do it for them.
 Kids and guardians can also provide review about the drivers in poiesis, which will help to increase their reputation within the app.

    It will be web-based application to make it easily accessible via internet.
 Volunteers, guardians, and kids can register by opening it in the browser.
 During registration poiesis will prefer guardians to do so first and their kids will be provided with the link to register.
 Only, the kids who registered through particular link send from the guardian’s account will be taken as kids belonging to that guardian.

    Scope of this application is limited to school students whose class schedule doesn’t match with the local school bus schedule.
 The importance of this application was realized when we were doing service learning with McMillan Magnet Middle School kids this spring.
 Student depended on school bus or their parents to reach school and to go back home.

    **1.2 Problem description**
+   Student had to wake up early in the morning to catch school bus.
+Some student had their parents drop them to school, unfortunately they were dropped way to early, so the parents’ could reach for their work on time.
+After reaching school they had to keep waiting for hours for the class to begin.
+Also, while returning back home they had to walk almost an hour if the class got over before or after the bus schedule.
+This deprived them from sleep, prevented them from paying enough attention in class, sleepy and drowsy during the class hours and many other problems.
+It also increased the risk of falling prey to road accidents or getting abducted.
+As a member of society it is our responsibility to help kids reach school safely and in time.
+This application is an effort to achieve this goal.

+   **1.3 Glossary**
+     * Volunteer: Parents or teachers who register to provide ride to the kids
+     * Guardian: Parents, uncle, aunt or somebody who is responsible for well-being of kids
+     *

+### 2. System Context